 - The customer has no statutory right to a payment. - The scheme is discretionary. - All applications must be treated on their own merit. - DHP is not a payment of HB and as such is not subject to the statutory appeal mechanisms.
-The Council does however have a review process (see further details below). - The DHP scheme should in most cases be seen as a short-term emergency fund - The Council has the right to amend, suspend or cancel a DHP when necessary or appropriate. - The total amount payable in any financial year is cash limited and no further DHP will be granted once the funding is exhausted.
+The Council does however have a review process (see further details below). - The DHP scheme should in most cases be seen as a short-term emergency fund - The Council has the right to amend, suspend or cancel a DHP when necessary or appropriate. - The total amount payable in any financial year is cash limited to the amount received by Pendle from the Government.
+No further DHP will be granted once the funding from the Government is exhausted.

 Sections 69 & 70 of the Child Support, Pensions and Social Security Act 2000 provide for a system of discretionary housing payments to be devised and for subsidy limits to be imposed on those payments.
-The regulations covering DHPs are The Discretionary Financial Assistance Regulations 2001.
+The regulations covering DHPs are The Discretionary Financial Assistance Regulations 2001 (as amended by the Council Tax Benefit Abolition (Consequential Provisions) Regulations 2013.